syncfusion-content/blazor-docs/blazor/scheduler/localization.md

+---
+layout: post
+title: Localization in Blazor Scheduler Component | Syncfusion
+description: Learn about Localization in Blazor Scheduler component of Syncfusion, and more details.
+platform: Blazor
+control: Scheduler
+documentation: ug
+---

 # Globalization and Localization

 The Scheduler integrates different date-time formats and cultures, which allows it to function globally, thus meeting the diverse needs of different regions.